Summit Chief Mountain + Little Big Chief via Pete Lake Trail / 主酋長山

 See more trip photos here.

-Halfway up, the gully ended short of the cliffs below the summit.
-Then I compared photos with the route, and nothing looked familiar.
+Halfway up, the gully ended short of the cliffs that were directly below the summit block.
+Then I compared the photos with the route, and nothing looked similar at all.
 Since I couldn’t continue upward, I wanted to try the notch above the boulder I noticed earlier.

-An awkward move soon put me at the crest above the choss.
-Then the notch took me back to the east, where I finished the final bit over class 4 terrain.
-Meanwhile, I saw the standard route directly below me, whatever people.
+An awkward move soon put me at the crest right above the chossy terrain.
+Then the notch brought me back to the east, where I finished the final bit over class 4 terrain.
+Meanwhile, I noticed the standard route directly below me; whatever people, I thought to myself.

 See more trip photos here.

-South views were still grand but not as dramatic as seen from Summit Chief Mountain.
-There was the tiny tip of Chimney Rock and no signs of Overcoat Peak.
-Vistas in all other directions were more or less the same.
+The south views were still grand but not nearly as dramatic as seen from Summit Chief Mountain.
+There was the tiny tip of Chimney Rock, but no signs of Overcoat Peak at all.
+Meanwhile, vistas in all the other directions were more or less the same as I had seen before.

 But the best part was seeing seven lakes, including Crawford Lake and the distant Cooper Lake.
-After staring at Waptus Lake for a few, I decided to loop through the lake basin instead.
-I also wasn’t too keen on traversing back the way I came.
+After staring at Waptus Lake for a few minutes, I decided to end the trip by looping through the lake basin instead.
+I was not too keen on returning through the rocky terrain.

 Southwest panorama from Little Big Chief Mountain